andrewBatutin/o1-leetcode-bench/result/open_ai_legacy/gpt-4o-mini/hard_task/solution.md

 To solve the problem of maximizing the number of moves made by Alice and Bob while capturing pawns on a chessboard, we can use a recursive approach with memoization.
-The key idea is to simulate the game where Alice tries to maximize the total moves while Bob tries to minimize them.
+The key steps involve calculating the minimum moves required for the knight to capture each pawn and then simulating the game where both players play optimally.

 Here's a step-by-step breakdown of the solution:

-1. **Knight's Moves**: Define the possible moves of a knight in chess.
-The knight can move in an "L" shape, which gives it 8 possible positions to move to.
+1. **Calculate Knight Moves**: We need a function to calculate the minimum number of moves required for the knight to reach a specific pawn position using Breadth-First Search (BFS).

-2. **Distance Calculation**: Create a function to calculate the minimum number of moves required for the knight to reach a specific pawn using Breadth-First Search (BFS).
-This will help us determine how many moves it takes for Alice or Bob to capture a pawn.
+2. **Game Simulation**: We will use a recursive function to simulate the game.
+Alice will try to maximize the total moves, while Bob will try to minimize them.
+We will keep track of which pawns are still available using a bitmask.

-3. **Game Simulation**: Use a recursive function to simulate the game.
-The function will take the current position of the knight, the remaining pawns, and the turn (whether it's Alice's or Bob's).
-Depending on whose turn it is, the function will either maximize or minimize the total moves.
+3. **Memoization**: To avoid recalculating results for the same state, we will use memoization.

-4. **Memoization**: Store results of previously computed states to avoid redundant calculations and improve efficiency.
+4. **Base Case**: If there are no pawns left, the game ends, and we return 0.

-5. **Base Case**: If there are no pawns left, return 0 since no more moves can be made.
+5. **Recursive Case**: For each pawn, calculate the moves required to capture it, and then recursively call the function for the remaining pawns.

-Here is the complete Python solution implementing the above logic:
+Here is the complete Python solution:

 ```python
 from collections import deque